elmoserafa/openGBW/README.md

 ### Getting started

 1) 3D print the included models for a Eureka Mignon XL or design your own
-2) flash the firmware onto an XIAO-ESP32-C3
+2) flash the firmware onto an ESP32 DevKit v1
 3) connect the display, relay, load cell and rotary encoder to the ESP32 according to the wiring instructions
 4) go into the menu by pressing the button of the rotary encoder and set your initial offset. -2g is a good enough starting value for a Mignon XL
 5) if you're using the Mignon's push button to activate the grinder set grinding mode to impulse.
 If you're connected directly to the motor relay use continuous.